 Two factors contribute to this…Weather and Fire-ratings.

-If you use woods studs, especially in the south, you must worry about the temperature and humility levels.
-High temperatures coupled with high humidity causes the wood to shrink and expand.
-Industrialized metal remains constant regardless the temperature and humility level.
-Another factor is that metal studs easier meets the fire-rating municipality criteria.
+If you use wood studs, especially in the south, you must worry about the temperature and humidity levels.
+High temperatures coupled with high humidity cause the wood to shrink and expand.
+Industrialized metal remains constant regardless the temperature and humidity level.
+Another factor is that metal studs easier meet the fire-rating municipality criteria.

 Are metal studs as strong as wood?